DickinsonCollege/FarmData2/docker/README.md

 ## The Containers

-There are 4 containers involved in the FarmData2 system:
+There are 5 containers involved in the FarmData2 system:
 * `fd2_dev`
   * The FarmData2 development environment runs in this container.
+  * This container provides:
+    * A VNC server accessible via port 5901 on the `localhost`.
+    * A noVNC server accessible via port 6901 on the `localhost`.
+    * An XFCE4 desktop with many standard development tools.
-This includes the VNC server, the VSCodium IDE, the Cypress testing framework, etc.  Developers connect to this container using the TigerVNC Viewer.
-The FarmData2 repository from the host machine is mounted into this container for development work.
+    * The Cypress testing framework configured for the FarmData2 project.
+  * The FarmData2 repository from the host machine is mounted into the default user's home direcotry in this container.
 * `fd2_farmdata2`
   * FarmData2 runs in this container.
+  * The server is accessible at `fd2_farmdata2` in the FarmData2 development enviornment.
+It is also exposed on port 80 of the `localhost`.
-Code from the FarmData2 repository is also mounted into this container and runs on the underlying farmOS and Drupal services.
+  * The code from the FarmData2 repository is mounted into this container and runs on the underlying farmOS and Drupal services.
 * `fd2_mariaDB`
   * The MariaDB Database service that manages all of the FarmData2 data runs in this container.
-The actual database files are stored in a external Docker Volume.
+  * The actual database files used by MariaDB are stored in a external Docker Volume for performance and persistence.
+* `fd2_api`
+  * An custom api for FarmData2 that accesses the farmOS database in the `fd2_mariaDB` container.
+This api provides api endpoints that are specialized for FarmData2 and supplement the more general farmOS api endpoints.
+  * The api code is mounted from the FarmData2 repository into this container and is monitored for changes so that they are reflected in the endpoints avaialble and the results returned.
+  * This api is accssible at `fd2_api` in the FarmData2 development enviornment.
+It is also exposed on port 8080 of the `localhost`.
 * `fd2_phpmyadmin`
   * A PHPMyAdmin service runs in this container to assist developers with backend API development.
+  * The PHPMyadmin service is accessible at `fd2_phpmyadmin` in the FarmData2 development enviornment.
+It is also exposed on port 8181 of the `localhost`.

 ## The Images